Asraf-JS/M365-Copilot-Workshop/01-copilot-fundamentals/README.md

 You can shape how Copilot responds to you — both personally and at an organisational level.

 ### Personal instructions (Your profile)
-In Copilot Chat, you can set personal instructions that influence every response.
-Access this via your profile settings.
+In Copilot Chat, click your profile (item **⑤** in the interface above) to access personal instructions.
+These influence every response and persist across all your sessions.
 Examples of what you can tell it:
 - Your role and industry: "I am an HR manager at a manufacturing company in Malaysia"
 - Preferred language style: "Always write in British English, formal tone"
 - Default output format: "Summarise responses in bullet points unless I ask otherwise"
 - Constraints: "Do not use jargon — my audience is non-technical"

-These instructions persist across your sessions in Copilot Chat and act as a standing briefing for the AI.

 ### Agents (Custom Copilots)
-In Copilot Chat, you can access pre-built or custom-built agents under the **Agents** panel.
+In Copilot Chat, you can access pre-built or custom-built agents under the **Agents** panel (item **②** in the interface above).
 These are Copilot instances that have been given a specific role, a custom knowledge base, and a defined set of behaviours.
 For example, an HR agent that only answers questions using your company's HR policy documents.

 You can also build your own agents in Copilot Studio (covered in Topic 10).